Story published July 2016.

 All these employees asked if you want the front or all four paw declaw.
 Front declaw is $315 and all four is $423.

-When the first time cat owners asked what do they recommend, they say, “Occasionally we have people who do all four, but most people just do the front because typically cats will damage furniture or claw things with their front feet only.”
+When researchers asked what do they recommend, they say, “Occasionally we have people who do all four, but most people just do the front because typically cats will damage furniture or claw things with their front feet only.”

 They say, “If you are worried about your cats clawing your furniture, carpet, or curtains, we would recommend just the front.”